onflow/flow-cli/docs/generate-keys.md

 - Valid inputs: `none`, `error`, `debug`
 - Default: `info`

 Specify the log level.
-Control how much output you want to see while command execution.
+Control how much output you want to see during command execution.

+### Configuration

+- Flag: `--conf`
+- Short Flag: `-f`
+- Valid inputs: a path in the current filesystem.
+- Default: `flow.json`

+Specify the path to the `flow.json` configuration file.
+You can use the `-f` flag multiple times to merge several configuration files.